-I would like you to start playing while thinking about how many steps away you’re from tenpai (shanten number), and if you decide to take a step back (or forwards), you do so consciously.
-You don’t need to count when you’re farther than 3 shanten, but I’d like you to be aware when you go from 3 shanten to 2 shanten, or when you go from 1 shanten back to 2 shanten.
+I would like you to start playing while thinking about shanten number, and if you decide to take a step back (or forwards), you try to do so consciously.
+You don’t need to count when you’re farther away than 3 shanten, but I’d like you to be aware when you go from 3 shanten to 2 shanten, or when you go from 1 shanten back to 2 shanten.
+Internalize it.

-- This book (you don’t need to understand the Japanese, just look at the answers)
+- This book (you don’t need to understand the Japanese, just look at the problems and answers for now)

-- This training (mentioned above), mahjong tiles for it
+- This training (as described above), mahjong tiles for it

 - Become able to recall every correct answer of the book, one chapter at a time.

-- Try to think of the reason why that discard is the correct one.
+- Then, try to think by yourself of the reason why that discard is the correct one.

-- Practice by yourself for 30 minutes as explained above.
+- Practice the discard exercise for 30 minutes as explained above.